KevinWingi/users-microservice-spring-rabbit-mq/README.md

 This users microservice is responsible for creating a new user (inserting into the database) and then producing (Producer) the email structure and sending it to the Broker.

+[Another microservice](https://github.com/KevinWingi/emails-microservice-spring-sendgrid-rabbit) will be responsible to consume (Consumer) this broker email content and send it

 # Tools:
 - Java 17
 - Spring Data JPA